CDSoft/dpp/README.md

 PP/DPP
 ------

-Copyright (C) 2015, 2016 Christophe Delord <br> <http://www.cdsoft.fr/pp>
+Copyright (C) 2015, 2016 Christophe Delord <br> <http://www.cdsoft.fr/dpp>

-PP is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+DPP is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-PP is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+DPP is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with PP. If not, see <http://www.gnu.org/licenses/>.
+You should have received a copy of the GNU General Public License along with DPP.
+If not, see <http://www.gnu.org/licenses/>.

 PlantUML
 --------

-PlantUML.jar is integrated in [PP](http://cdsoft.fr/pp "PP - Generic Preprocessor (for Pandoc)").
+PlantUML.jar is integrated in [DPP](http://cdsoft.fr/pp "DPP - Diagram Preprocessor (for Pandoc)").
 [PlantUML](http://plantuml.sourceforge.net/) is distributed under the [GPL license](http://www.gnu.org/copyleft/gpl.html).
 See <http://plantuml.sourceforge.net/faq.html>.

 ditaa
 -----

-ditaa.jar is integrated in [PP](http://cdsoft.fr/pp "PP - Generic Preprocessor (for Pandoc)"). [ditaa](http://ditaa.sourceforge.net/) is distributed under the [GNU General Public License version 2.0 (GPLv2)](http://sourceforge.net/directory/license:gpl/).
+ditaa.jar is integrated in [DPP](http://cdsoft.fr/pp "DPP - Diagram Preprocessor (for Pandoc)"). [ditaa](http://ditaa.sourceforge.net/) is distributed under the [GNU General Public License version 2.0 (GPLv2)](http://sourceforge.net/directory/license:gpl/).
 See <http://sourceforge.net/projects/ditaa/>.

 GPP
 ---

-[GPP](http://en.nothingisreal.com/wiki/GPP) is included in the binary distribution of PP. I have just recompiled the original sources of [GPP](http://en.nothingisreal.com/wiki/GPP).
+[GPP](http://en.nothingisreal.com/wiki/GPP) is included in the binary distribution of DPP.
+I have just recompiled the original sources of [GPP](http://en.nothingisreal.com/wiki/GPP).

-GPP was written by Denis Auroux <auroux@math.mit.edu>.
-Since version 2.12 it has been maintained by Tristan Miller <psychonaut@nothingisreal.com>.
+GPP was written by Denis Auroux <aurouxmath.mit.edu>.
+Since version 2.12 it has been maintained by Tristan Miller <psychonautnothingisreal.com>.

 Copyright (C) 1996-2001 Denis Auroux.<br> Copyright (C) 2003, 2004 Tristan Miller.